 The Hepatitis C genotype is the strain of Hepatitis C virus.
 In order to prescribe the best type of treatment for your Hepatitis C infection, your doctor will have to check first your Hepatitis C genotype.
 In the US, the most common Hepatitis C genotype is genotype 1.
-Genotype 1 often receives a combination of protease inhibitor, interferon and ribavirin.
+Genotype 1 often receives a combination of a protease inhibitor, interferon, and ribavirin.
 For genotype 2 and 3, you can just have interferon, ribavirin and the protease inhibitor is no longer needed.

 What is interferon?

 Our body produces interferon on its own.
 Interferon is what our immune system uses to fight off viruses.
 If our immune system gets weak because of virus infection, then it is time to get interferon through drugs.
-There are two types of interferon, pegylated interferon and peginterferon.
-These can be injected to the body and should be administered at least twice a week for 11 months to a year.
+There are two types of interferon, pegylated interferon, and peginterferon.
+These can be injected into the body and should be administered at least twice a week for 11 months to a year.